ZainabSabry/CI-CD_Pipeline_node.js_app/README.md

 - Then press 'save' and 'Build Now'

-- To test your application, you can do one of two things:
+- To test your application, you can do one of the following:

     - If you have the slave configured as an Ansible agent, then run the following:
     ```bash